springernature/frontend-playbook/accessibility/04-accessibility-in-pdfs.md

 If you have no choice, follow the guidelines from Adobe on [Creating Accessible PDFs in Adobe Acrobat](https://helpx.adobe.com/acrobat/using/creating-accessible-pdfs.html), and remember that some issues (e.g. low contrast) may not be fixed with this method.

-A full explanation of tagging PDFs is out of scope for this document - if you need training or support to do this kind of remediation work, we recommend [contacting a specialist like AbilityNet](https://www.abilitynet.org.uk/creating-accessible-pdfs) to help you understand what needs to be done and how to do it.
+A full explanation of tagging PDFs is out of scope for this document - if you need training or support to do this kind of remediation work, we recommend contacting a specialist to help you understand what needs to be done and how to do it.

 ## References